Soulful art - The art of living

 What is EMDR?

 EMDR is a holistic psychological therapy that was developed to process the effects of trauma and stressful life experiences.
 The treatment is about processing difficult memories, thoughts and feelings.
-The approach utilizes various elements from other older and successful forms of therapy such as cognitive behavioral therapy.
+The approach utilizes various elements from other older and successful forms of therapy such as cognitive behavioral therapy

 Learn more about EMDR

-Art creation in therapy
+Art in therapy

 Kristín Berta strives to continuously improve her knowledge by seeking professional guidance and attending courses and conferences in Iceland and abroad.